Not another penis rule

 When we are asked about our dad’s favorite, we all look at each other and shrug.
 I don’t know.

 When talking to other moms, the discussion of favorites comes about.
 Usually to deny favorites or secretly admit them.
-I always boasted, “Aidan’s my favorite!
+I always boasted, “Tornado A’s my favorite!
 He can’t run away or back talk!”

 Guess what.
 He can.
 Which means I need a new catch phrase.